- Arts & Culture

 Art, Wine & Music Festival | July 113-14, 11 a.m. – 5 p.m., The Village at Squaw Valley

 Bursting with color, taste, and sound, the Art, Wine & Music Festival brings together fine artists, crafts makers, performers and musicians in this fun, two-day annual event.
 Enjoy wine tasting, live performances across three stages, and walkways lined with fine art booths and exhibits.
 All proceeds benefit Achieve Tahoe, whose mission is to provide affordable and inclusive physical and recreational activities that build health and confidence.

-Showcasing live entertainment seven nights a week at Sand Harbor, Lake Tahoe Shakespeare Festival’s 45th anniversary season is headlined by productions of Love’s Labour’s Lost, Shakespeare’s labor of love and laughter, and The Hound of the Baskervilles, a hilarious Sherlock Holmes whodunit based on the novel by Sir Arthur Conan Doyle, adapted by Steven Canny and John Nicholson.
+Showcasing live entertainment seven nights a week at Sand Harbor, Lake Tahoe Shakespeare Festival’s 46th anniversary season is headlined by productions of The Taming of the Shrew, Shakespeare’s “uproarious battle of the sexes”, and Million Dollar Quartet, a Tony-winning rock’n’roll tribute written and adapted by Floyd Mutrux and Colin Escott.
 This stunning venue is a favorite among visitors and locals alike.

 This world-class wellness festival returns for its 8th year and brings together yoga-loving communities from all over the world to unplug, reconnect and experience the extraordinary.
 Wanderlust, a multi-day retreat, includes workshops in diverse yoga styles, top musical performers, farm-to-table dining, and a thought-provoking Speakeasy lecture series.
 Wanderlust takes place amid breathtaking scenery and is perfect for mindful adventurers.